 75,000 jobs are related to tourism on the French Riviera and if you include indirect employment, the total number of jobs generated by tourism on the French Riviera could be 150,000.

-Three out of ten French tourists to the French Riviera are from Paris.
+Three out of ten French tourists to the Côte d’Azur are from Paris.

 To Catch a Thief, An Affair to Remember, James Bond movies Diamonds are Forever and GoldenEye, The Life Aquatic, Oceans Twelve, and Chitty Chitty Bang Bang are some of the famous movies filmed on the French Riviera.

-Every year, 14 million tourists visit the French Riviera.
+Every year, 14 million tourists visit the Côte d’Azur.
 Are you one of them?

-Do you have any interesting or fun facts about the Cote d’Azur that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Côte d’Azur?
+Share them in the comments below!